CoalaWeb/cw-uikit-social-buttons/README.md

 #### <a name="opt-count"></a>Button Count

-You can also display a count for each of the buttons by adding a simple `<span>` element with the class attribute `cw-share-count`.
+You can add a count to a button by adding a simple `<span>` element with the class attribute `cw-share-count`.

 ```html
 <a href="#" class="uk-button uk-contrast cw-social cw-twitter">